Former Virginia governor slams Kamala Harris video urging votes for Terry McAuliffe

 "Forty-year politician Terry McAuliffe doesn't excite the Democratic party, so he's called in other politicians to plead for votes," campaign spokesperson Macaulay Porter told Fox News on Sunday.
 "Glenn Youngkin is winning on his message of being an outsider running against politics as usual, so it's no surprise that desperation has set in for the ruling-class that sees their power slipping away."

-Wilder, who became the nation's first Black governor in 1989, previously attacked McAuliffe for campaigning with Gov. Ralph Northam and Attorney General Mark Herring.
+Wilder, who became the nation's first elected Black governor in 1989, previously attacked McAuliffe for campaigning with Gov. Ralph Northam and Attorney General Mark Herring.
 In 2019, both Northam and Herring admitted to wearing blackface while in college, and McAuliffe called for Northam's resignation at the time.
 Two years later, however, McAuliffe said he was "honored" to have Northam's endorsement.

 CLICK HERE TO GET THE FOX NEWS APP